majkinetor/psinflux/README.md

 This Powershell 3+ module uses Influx DB [HTTP API](https://docs.influxdata.com/influxdb/v1.2/guides/querying_data) to query and send data.

+To install, clone this project then run: `cinst fzf; ./install.ps1`

 ## How to use

 Set the following environment variables or put them in $PROFILE: